 About the PlayNot to forget about the play that started it all.
 In 2001, my work commute took me 104+ miles a day across Ohio countryside.
 Ohio's Bicentenniel was approaching.
 I started writing songs in my head as I drove - songs that were intended to capture the essense of each major chapter of our state's history.
 The collection of songs soon turned into a play that would feature them.

 To a large extent, I wanted to document and celebrate the things that have made the American Heartland different from any other place, while there are still folks who know the difference.

-Much more information about our play and about our little piece of the heartland is available from the links in the left margin.
+For more information about our play and about our little piece of the Heartland in southwest Ohio, click here.

 And please stay in touch!